 9. Invest in double duty furniture solutions

 Built-in and freestanding storage benches have come a long way in recent years, with many designs today certainly not compromising good looks for the sake of extra stowaway spots.
-They can be particularly useful for keeping soft furnishings such as throws and cushions close to hand, or a quick place to tidy toys away when not in use.
+Organizing drawers in these units can be particularly useful for keeping soft furnishings such as throws and cushions close to hand, or a quick place to tidy toys away when not in use.

-If you’re not in the market for a new sofa or side table but your current model has legs, consider placing some low storage boxes underneath it in the same color or material, for a close-to-seamless appearance.
+If you’re not in the market for a new sofa or side table but your current model has legs, consider placing some low storage boxes underneath it in the same color or material, for a close-to-seamless way to organize a living room.

 If living room organization is the last thing on your mind, fret not.
 Not everyone has the time to devote to constant cleaning, especially in busy households.
 The ultimate fuss-free option, a wall of concealed small living room storage is the perfect solution for those who don’t like clutter.
 Make the most of the ceiling height by fitting extra-tall cupboards and storing rarely needed items at the top.